-CHECKING SERVICE REMINDER INDI-CATORS (except the low fuel level warning light)
+CHECKING SERVICE REMINDER INDICA-TORS (except the low fuel level warning light and low windshield washer fluid level warning light)

 - 1. Apply the parking brake.

-- Open one of the side doors or back door.
+- Open one of the doors or tail gate (soft-top).

 - The open door warning light should come on.

-- 3. Close the door.
+- Close the door or tail gate (soft-top).

-- The open door warning light should go off.
+The open door warning light should go off.

 - Turn the ignition key to "ACC".

 The SRS airbag warning light should come on.
 It goes off after about 6 seconds.

-5. Turn the ignition key to "ON", but do not start the engine.

-All the service reminder indicators except the open door warning light and SRS airbag warning light should come on.
-The "ABS" warning light goes off after about 3 seconds.
+- 5. Turn the ignition key to "ON", but do not start the engine. - All the service reminder indicators except the open door warning light, SRS airbag warning light and automatic transmission fluid temperature warning light should come on.
+The "ABS" warning light goes off after a few seconds. - 6.
+Turn the ignition key to "START".
+The automatic transmission fluid temperature warning light should come on.